Read time 5 minutes

-Office 365 administrators can get the list of inactive mailboxes through the Security & Compliance center in Office 365.
+Office 365 administrators can get the list of inactive mailboxes from the Security & Compliance center in Office 365.
 Let us know how:

-Once you know about the inactive mailboxes, you can try to either restore or recover it.
-Before that you need to learn the difference between restoring and recovering of the inactive mailboxes.
+Once you know about the inactive mailboxes, you can try to either restore or recover them.
+Before that, you need to learn the difference between restoring and recovering the inactive mailboxes

 While recovering an inactive mailbox, its content is recovered to a new mailbox, after which the inactive mailbox disappears.
 So, you will get a new mailbox with inactive mailbox content after performing the recovery.

 First of all, connect your Windows PowerShell with Exchange Online like this:

 It will ask for confirmation.
 Type Y and press Enter.

 Provide the Office 365 account credentials and click OK.

 Now, we have successfully connected to Exchange Online PowerShell.